mikhama/presentation-tensorflowjs/README.md

 model.predict(tf.tensor2d([5], [1, 1])).print();
 });
 ```

-For example, we have linear regression.
-And we need to predict Y when X = 5.

-Steps:
-1. Define a model.
-2. Prepare the model for training: Specify the loss and the optimizer.
-3. Generate some synthetic data for training.
-4. Train the model using the data.
-5. Use the model to do inference on a data point the model hasn't seen before.

 With each new iteration, a probability of prediction is increasing, because the model is training. `epochs` is a number of iterations.

 ```